-- Heat 1 tablespoon ghee in a pan and toast phool makhane and all the nuts until light brown in color.
+- Heat 1 tablespoon ghee in a pan and toast phool makhane and all the nuts until light brown.
 Keep stirring until the nuts are toasted.
 Remove and set it aside.

-- In the same pan heat ghee and add coriander powder.
+- In the same pan add the remaining ghee and add coriander powder.